perforator-io/perforator-sdk-java/examples/codeless/readme.txt

   # Perforator automatically decreases concurrency if there are too many       #
   # failing transactions.                                                      #
   #                                                                            #
-  # This flag determines concurrency multiplier to use while calculating       #
+  # This property determines concurrency multiplier to use while calculating   #
   # scale-down adjustment.                                                     #
   #                                                                            #
   # For example, suppose the target concurrency is 1000, and the multiplier is #